-- An initial, really simple implementation - Method table for each class containing names of all methods declared in the class and pointers from each name to compiled code for the method - Method table also contains a pointer to parent class method table - Method dispatch - Look in current table and use if method declared locally - Look in parent class table if not local - Repeat - "Message not understood" if you can't find it after search - Actually used in typical implementations of some dynamic languages (e.g. SmallTalk, Ruby, etc.)
+- An initial, really simple implementation - Method table for each class has pointers to all methods declared in it - Method table also contains a pointer to parent class method table - Method dispatch - Look in current table and use if method declared locally - Look in parent class table if not local - Repeat - "Message not understood" if you can't find it after search - Actually used in typical implementations of some dynamic languages (e.g. SmallTalk, Ruby, etc.)